rkimmi/freshandfruity.gallery-draft/README.md

 check out a new branch using `git checkout -b branchname`, or if the branch already exists, `git checkout branchname`.

 #### Step four
-make some changes. client/components/App.jsx is a good place to start. the script `dev` is listening to any changes to files, so no need to run it again. just refresh on localhost:3000 to confirm any changes.
+make some changes. client/components/Home.jsx or Another.jsx is a good place to start.
+Create or delete components and import them into App.jsx.

+the script `dev` is listening to any changes to files, so no need to run it again. just refresh on localhost:3000 to confirm any changes.

 while you're at it, download the React developer tools extension: